TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

 </details>

+Example 4: `Sometimes ▁ they ▁ pretended ▁ it ▁ was ▁ a ▃ fire ▂ truck ▁ or ▄ a █ garbage ▅ truck ▄ or ▆ a ▇ delivery ▄ truck ▄. ▁`

 <details>
 <summary>Click to see all of example 4</summary>

 > Ben ▁ and ▁ Lily ▁ liked ▁ to ▁ play ▁ with ▁ their ▁ toy ▁ truck ▁. ▁ It ▁ was ▁ big ▁ and ▁ red ▁ and ▁ had ▁ four ▁ wheels ▁. ▁ They ▁ could ▁ push ▁ it ▁ around ▁ the ▁ yard ▁ and ▁ make ▁ v ▁room ▁- ▁v ▁room ▁ noises ▁. ▁ Sometimes ▁ they ▁ pretended ▁ it ▁ was ▁ a ▃ fire ▂ truck ▁ or ▄ a █ garbage ▅ truck ▄ or ▆ a ▇ delivery ▄ truck ▄. ▁\n ▁\n ▁One ▁ day ▁, ▁ they ▁ decided ▁ to ▁ play ▁ delivery ▁ truck ▁. ▁ They ▁ looked ▁ for ▁ things ▁ to ▁ load ▁ in ▁ the ▁ back ▁ of ▁ the ▁ truck ▁. ▁ They ▁ found ▁ some ▁ rocks ▁, ▁ some ▁ leaves ▁, ▁ some ▁ sticks ▁ and ▁ some ▁ flowers ▁. ▁ They ▁ put ▁ them ▁ in ▁ the ▁ truck ▁ and ▁ said ▁, ▁ \" ▁This ▁ is ▁ our ▁ cargo ▁. ▁ We ▁ have ▁ to ▁ deliver ▁ it ▁ to ▁ our ▁ customers ▁.\" ▁\n ▁\n ▁They ▁ drove ▁ the ▁ truck ▁ around ▁ the ▁ yard ▁, ▁ stopping ▁ at ▁ different ▁ places ▁. ▁ They ▁ gave ▁ a ▁ rock ▁ to ▁ the ▂ dog ▁, ▂ a ▃ leaf ▃ to ▁ the ▃ bird ▁, ▃ a ▄ stick ▂ to ▁ the ▂ cat ▂ and ▂ a ▄ flower ▃ to ▁ the ▄ mom ▁. ▁ They ▁ said ▁, ▁ \" ▁Here ▁ is ▁ your ▁ cargo ▁. ▁ Thank ▁ you ▁ for ▁ choosing ▁ our ▁ delivery ▁ truck ▁.\" ▁\n ▁\n ▁Then ▁ they ▁ saw ▁ a ▁ bunch ▁ of ▁ bananas ▁ on ▁ the ▁ kitchen ▁ table ▁. ▁ They ▁ thought ▁, ▁ \" ▁Ban ▁anas ▁ are ▁ y ▁ummy ▁. ▁ We ▁ want ▁ some ▁ bananas ▁.\" ▁ They ▁ ran ▁ to ▁ the ▁ table ▁ and ▁ grabbed ▁ the ▁ bananas ▁. ▁ They ▁ put ▁ them ▁ in ▁ the ▁ truck ▁ and ▁ said ▁, ▁ \" ▁This ▁ is ▁ our ▁ special ▁ cargo ▁. ▁ We ▁ have ▁ to ▁ deliver ▁ it ▁ to ▁ ourselves ▁.\" ▁\n ▁\n ▁They ▁ drove ▁ the ▁ truck ▁ to ▁ their ▁ favorite ▁ spot ▁ under ▁ the ▁ tree ▁. ▁ They ▁ unloaded ▁ the ▁ bananas ▁ and ▁ peeled ▁ them ▁. ▁ They ▁ ate ▁ them ▁ and ▁ said ▁, ▁ \" ▁M ▁mm ▁, ▁ these ▁ are ▁ the ▁ best ▁ bananas ▁ ever ▁. ▁ We ▁ are ▁ mighty ▁ delivery ▁ truck ▁ drivers ▁. ▁ We ▁ can ▁ load ▁ and ▁ un ▁load ▁ anything ▁.\" ▁ They ▁ smiled ▁ and ▁ hugged ▁ each ▁ other ▁. ▁ They ▁ were ▁ happy ▁ and ▁ full ▁. ▁

 </details>

+Example 5: `She ▁ pret ▁ends ▁ she ▁ is ▁ a ▂ mouse ▁ or ▃ a █ cat ▅ or ▅ a ▇ snake ▄. ▁`

 <details>
 <summary>Click to see all of example 5</summary>